Vibe-Code-Agent/ai-bank-transfer/README.md

 - Transfer message (if provided)

 **Smart Fallback**: If the AI cannot parse the account holder name from the input, the system will automatically attempt to look it up using the VietQR account lookup API based on the bank and account number.

+**Enhanced Accuracy**: The AI receives the complete list of supported banks from VietQR API before parsing, ensuring accurate bank name recognition and matching.

 ## Prerequisites